 SECRET_KEY = 'some-random-secret-key'

-You can do this in 4 steps:
+Do this in 4 steps:

 1. Install the python-decouple package: pip install python-decouple